Last modified: March 8, 2022

 - Training or technical assistance for professionals (including individuals providing education and rehabilitation services), employers, or other individuals who provide services to, employ, or are otherwise substantially involved in the major life functions of individuals with disabilities.

-How do you refer someone for an Assistive Technology Evaluation, Follow up or Support?
+How do you refer someone for an Assistive Technology Evaluation, Follow up, or Support?

 - AT Evaluation Process

-- Assistive Technology device request form
+- Assistive Technology Referral Form

 - Assistive Technology Considerations for IEPs